pabloati/MAC_WGS/README.md

 mkdir -p results/ecoli
 ```

 Most of the tools can be installed directly using a conda environment.
 Conda environments are powerful options to install multiple programs avoiding compatibility issues.
-In this case, we will use mamba, which is a version of conda more powerful when multiple software has too be installed.
+In this case, we will use (mamba)[https://github.com/mamba-org/mamba], which is a version of conda more powerful when multiple software has too be installed.
+Once you have installed mamba, you might need to run `mamba init` and restart your terminal.

 ```bash
 wget https://sid.erda.dk/share_redirect/ePr2eWTdSX/course.yaml